marios-code-path/kotlin-spring-reactive-shell/rsocket-security-basic/index.md

 level2: Frameworks and Languages
 ---

 This guide will discuss RSocket service security with Spring Boot, by way of Spring Security.
-We will surface endpoints that are locked down by Spring Security's authorization as well as implement simple authentication for the connection and request scopes.
+We will surface RSocket routes that enforce specific security measures and describe what this means internally.
 This guide will inform you of the additional configuration options provided when configuring for Spring Security on a Spring Boot 2.7.x/RSocket application.

+It is assumed the developer knows Kotlin, uses Spring Boot, and has an understanding of the [Reactive Streams]().
+If you're new to Spring Security for Reactive streams, then this guide should help shed light on the subject.
+Of course, the best place to understand are [The Guides](), please read them!

 ## Motivation

-Writing an RSocket with Spring Boot application is not hard and takes just a few lines of code.
-Securing that app can be simple, but you may now already know that security is a broad and widely discussed topic.
-This example is designed to help you to quickly understand the basics of integrating Spring Security into your Reactive application.
-We will cover both authentication and authorization aspects.
+Writing secure RSocket apps with Spring Boot application is not hard and takes just a few lines of code.But you may now already know that security is a broad and widely discussed topic.
+This example is designed to help you to quickly understand the basics of integrating Spring Security into your Reactive / RSocket application.
+We will cover the authentication and authorization aspects and how they are applied within Spring.
 There are a number of strategies to authenticate with such as JWT, Kerberos, and Password to name a few.
-This guide will focus on simple conventions for brevity.
+This guide will focus on the `simple` strategy.

 We want our applications to respond to a user's privilege level; as multi-user applications tend to be specific with regards to feature availability.
 What emerges through Spring Security, is Role Based Access Control - the ability to make privilege specific logic feasable and with minimal boilerplate.

-It is assumed the developer knows Kotlin, uses Spring Boot, and has an understanding of the [Reactive Streams]().
-If you're new to Spring Security for Reactive streams, then this guide should help shed light on the subject.
-Of course, the best place to understand are [The Guides](), please read them!

 ### Authorization vs Authentication